 I make this maple glazed ham recipe the way my mom taught me to make it.
 Over the years, I tweaked it a little by adding maple syrup to the simple glaze for a little extra sweetness.

-If you taste the glaze before you add it to the ham, you’ll notice that it’s a mix of sweet with just a little tang to it.
+- If you taste the glaze before you add it to the ham, you’ll notice that it’s a mix of sweet with just a little tang to it.

-Side dishes that go well with this ham!
+Recipes that go well with ham

 Maple Glazed Ham Recipe